Michelle Mone claims she has been treated like Pablo Escobar over PPE scandal

 “Under the Proceeds of Crime Act, I’ve been treated like Pablo Escobar,” Baroness Mone told The Sunday Times.
 “What happened to innocent until proven guilty?”

-Escobar was dubbed “the King of cocaine” and amassed an estimated net worth of more than £20bn before he was killed in a shootout while running from the police.
+Escobar was dubbed “the king of cocaine” after amassing an estimated net worth of more than £20bn before he was killed in a shootout while running from the police in 1993.

-Baroness Mone is the multi-millionaire founder of lingerie brand Ultimo, handed a peerage by former PM David Cameron in 2015.
-She stood to benefit from £60m in profit over a contract signed by her husband’s company PPE Medpr at the height of the Covid crisis.
+Baroness Mone, the multi-millionaire founder of lingerie brand Ultimo, was handed a peerage by former prime minister David Cameron in 2015.
+She stood to benefit from £60m in profit over a contract signed by her husband Doug Barrowman’s company PPE Medpro at the height of the Covid crisis.

-She had recommended the firm to ministers but only admitted publicly that she stood to benefit from the proceeds last week.
+She had recommended the firm to ministers but only admitted publicly last week that she stood to benefit from the proceeds.

-PPE Medpro has been under investigation by the National Crime Agency (NCA) since May 2021, with search warrants executed at Baroness Mone and her husband Doug Barrowman’s homes in London and the Isle of Man as well as the firm’s offices.
+PPE Medpro has been under investigation by the NCA since May 2021, with search warrants executed at Baroness Mone and Mr Barrowman’s homes in London and the Isle of Man, as well as the firm’s offices.

 The government has also launched legal proceedings against PPE Medpro over £122m worth of gowns the Department for Health and Social Care believes were not fit for use.

-Baroness Mone has taken a leave of absence from the Lords for more than a year as she bids to “clear her name” over the scandal.
+Baroness Mone has taken a leave of absence from the Lords for more than a year as she attempts to “clear her name” over the scandal.

-She is facing cross-party calls to be removed from the Lords over the scandal, but has insisted she believes she did nothing wrong”
+She is facing cross-party calls to be removed from the Lords but has insisted she believes she did “nothing wrong”.

 She denied having bought a yacht with the money and insisted the cash was her husband’s money.